FOSS-Cell-GECPKD/Hide-it/README.md

 - Check out our [contributing](CONTRIBUTING.md) guide.

 ### Community
-Discussions about Hide-it is placed on Gitter Chat.
+Discussions about Hide-it takes place on Gitter Chat.
 Anyone is welcome to join these conversations.

 ## License
 Licensed under the [MIT License](LICENSE).